 A native East Austinite and a fifth-generation Texan, Hoover Alexander brings us top-notch soul food over at Hoover's Cooking.
 Head on over for some hearty meals like their catfish étouffée or their smothered pork chops.
 You're guaranteed to leave with a big smile and a full stomach.

 Sans Bar is an alcohol-free bar and community dedicated to making a safe and inclusive place not centered around alcohol.
 Their expertly made cocktails, wines, and beers are all zero-proof!
 Originally started as a series of pop-up events, Sans Bar now also has a brick-and-mortar location in East Austin.
-Check them out on E 12th St, or sign up for one of their ongoing workshops and events.
+Check them out on E 12th St.

 Wasota Vegan Paradise is the brainchild of food industry-veteran Lawrence Eguakun.
 Their fully vegan menu offers a wide variety of African cuisines and delicious flavors.
 Stop by for a plate of jollof rice or fried plantains and thank yourself for making the trip out!